 All of the devices we interact with everyday use coding.
 Nowadays, it's important to understand how these technologies function to effectively participate and communicate in today's society.
-There are many ways you can provide opportunities for your teen to get exposure to computer science and develop coding skills to prepare them for the future - either through free coding classes, paid courses, or online self-guided resources.
+There are many ways get exposure to computer science and learn coding for teens to prepare them for the future - either through free coding classes, paid courses, or online self-guided resources.

 Learning how to code teaches teens problem solving skills, skills for future job opportunities, creative expression, and digital literacy skills.
 Take a look at these resources that are great for learning coding for 18 year olds and students in grade 12.